MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 The finite-subset value-domain types that the temporal restriction/accessor surface consumes (§4a).
 Ordering authority: **`doc/set_span_types.xml`**.
-All catalog/doc line numbers in this section are live at master `63f974c5f`; the `span_families` line numbers are at the tip of the span/set-indexes generator series that introduces the axis.
+All catalog/doc line numbers in this section are live at master `c85c0e1d6`; manifest axes are cited by `manifest.d/<axis>.yaml` filename, not by line number.

 ### 9.1 Class membership (live `meos/src/temporal/meos_catalog.c`)